2022 General Rules

 You are required to report any caught Blue Marlin or Catch and Release billfish to an official tournament committee boat or tournament official after the fish is released or gaffed.
 Tuna, Wahoo, and Dolphin do not need to be reported.
 Committee boats will monitor VHF Channel 72 or you can call the phone number designated at the Captains Meeting.
-You must contact a committee boat or tournament official as soon as possible.
+You must contact a committee boat or tournament official via phone number given at Captains Meeting as soon as possible.
 Billfish reporting to committee boats can be relayed when necessary.
 You are responsible for recording your verification number.

 Be prepared to give the following information:

-- Classification of Angler (M, F, or Jr.)
+6. Classification of Angler (Male, Female, or Jr.)

 All protests must be submitted in writing to the Vice-President of Tournaments or Tournament Chairman no later than 30 minutes following the closing of the weigh dock after the conclusion of the tournament.
 Protests must be accompanied with a $500 protest fee.
 Only a successful protest will result in the refund of the $500 protest fee.
 All decisions of the Tournament Committee are binding and final.
 MBGFC reserves the right to make exception to any rule when the Tournament Committee decides it is in the best interest of the participants, spectators and or the MBGFC.